MetabolicEngineeringGroupCBMA/YeastPathwayKit/README.md

 expressed genes, so the same DNA fragment can function as both a promoter and a terminator.

-Fragments to be used as promoters were cloned in the [ZraI](http://rebase.neb.com/rebase/enz/ZraI.html) restriction site while fragments to be used as terminatorswere cloned in [EcoRV](http://rebase.neb.com/rebase/enz/EcoRV.html).
+Fragments to be used as promoters were cloned in the [ZraI](http://rebase.neb.com/rebase/enz/ZraI.html) restriction site while fragments to be used as terminators were cloned in [EcoRV](http://rebase.neb.com/rebase/enz/EcoRV.html).

 ![pYPKa_ZE](docs/figure_pYPKa_ZE.png)